Pregnancy Calendar

 • Conception occurs

-• Fertilized egg implants in the uterine wall
+• Fertilized egg implants

 • Neural tube begins to form